 The Balaangala Community Group

-In 2008 the group began developing a native garden at 98 Yoorala St, The Gap in Brisbane, Qld.
+In 2008, Balaangala began developing a native garden at 98 Yoorala St, The Gap, in Brisbane, Queensland.
 The Group works to creatively bring together Indigenous & non-Indigenous Australians.
 Its many activities are guided by the local Aboriginal people and grounded in the garden space.
 Read more.

-Balaangala has an ongoing education process, groups are guided by local Aboriginal people and reflect on matters like treaty, invasion, stolen land, massacres, destruction of culture and how that impacted at the local level.
-Learning how non-Indigenous people have benefited and still benefit from colonisation, highlights the need to decolonise ourselves.
-A group ‘commitment to action’ decision led to the development of a Pay the Rent scheme called the Restoration Fund.
-This Fund recognises the “rent” we as a non-Indigenous community owe to First Nation peoples, for living on lands unlawfully taken from them.
+Balaangala also has an ongoing education process as groups are guided by local Aboriginal people to reflect on matters like treaty, invasion, stolen land, massacres, destruction of culture and how these make an impact at the local level.
+Learning how non-Indigenous people have benefited and still benefit from colonisation highlights the need to decolonise ourselves.
+A group ‘commitment to action’ led to the development of a Pay the Rent scheme called the Restoration Fund.
+This Fund recognises the “rent” that we as a non-Indigenous community owe to First Nation peoples, for living on lands unlawfully taken from them.

-Broadly, the Fund collects contributions from non-Indigenous people.
-A panel of First Nations people then distributes the funds to First Nations controlled groups from South-East QLD.
-Priority is given to groups who cannot obtain government funds & who aim to provide sustainable ongoing projects.
+The Fund collects contributions from non-Indigenous people.
+A panel of First Nations people then distributes the funds to First Nations controlled groups from South-East Queensland.
+Priority is given to groups who cannot obtain government funding & who aim to provide sustainable ongoing projects.
 The scheme will likely evolve over time.